Monoidal Bousfield Localizations and Algebras over Operads: General Preservation Result

 The composite across the bottom $R_\C QE \to R_{\C,P} Q_P E$ is a weak equivalence between fibrant objects in $L_\C(\M)$ and so is a weak equivalence in $\M$, as in the proof of the theorem.

 Finally, for the case of $E$ cofibrant in the semi-model category $P$-alg$(\M)$, note that the localization map $E\to L_\C(E)$ is again fibrant replacement $E \to R_{\C,P} E$ in $P$-alg($L_\C(\M))$.
 This exists because the domain is cofibrant by assumption.
-By construction, this map is a $P$-algebra homomorphism, as desired.
+By construction, this map is a $P$-algebra morphism, as desired.
+The lift defining $\beta$ in (\ref{diagram:defining-beta}) occurs in $L_\C(\M)$, and the rest of the proof only uses that weak equivalences and fibrations in $P$-alg($L_\C(\M))$ forget to weak equivalences and fibrations in $L_\C(\M)$.

 \end{proof}